evgdim/clean-code/presentation/index.md

 ```

 > **Premature Optimization Is the Root of All Evil**
+>
 > A code that is written in a certain way because it will be more performant.
 >
 > Source of bad performance:
-> * IO us slower than memory and CPU by a factor of millions
+> * IO operations are slower than memory and CPU by a factor of millions
 > * Objects that are meant to be created once
 >    * Pools (Connection pools, Thread pools)
 >    * Factories